Moon Water Uses: How to Make Moon Water

 • New Moons are associated with new beginnings.

 However, you can make it during any phase.
-According to Saussy, “In ancient Greece, the waxing quarter Moon was the only time that the Oracle at Delphi divined for people, so if you want to gather water under that lunar phase.
+According to Saussy, “In ancient Greece, the waxing quarter Moon was the only time that the Oracle at Delphi divined for people, so if you want, gather water under that lunar phase.
 Water gathered or blessed under a dark Moon (the phase a day before the new Moon) is wonderful to work with for banishing or getting rid of things that are no longer needed.”

-Iles adds: “Even things like the weather or season can impact the final result; Moon water created during a dry, hot summer may be slightly different from that created during a bitterly cold winter’s night.”
+Illes adds: “Even things like the weather or season can impact the final result; Moon water created during a dry, hot summer may be slightly different from that created during a bitterly cold winter’s night.”

 Some folks caution against making Moon water during an eclipse.
 However, some choose to ignore this advice, claiming the eclipse water can be potent.
 Pamita says, “I make and use eclipse water because it’s powerful.
 Like all powerful tools, I use it intentionally and with care.”
 You’ll have to decide if this works for you or not.